DigitalBridge: Early applied AI in retail

 The 3D bathroom app on B&Q's website.

-At this point the company started scaling quickly, and my role shifted from hands-on product work to more leadership and management.
-We added more engineers, a designer and a couple of PMs, and I spent a lot of time in London working with Kingfisher, our design partner.
+My role at this point shifted from hands-on product work to more leadership and management.
+We added more engineers, a designer, and a couple of PMs, and I spent a lot of time in London working with Kingfisher, our design partner.

 My focus was keeping everything moving: staying close to our teams, keeping the client informed, and making sure what we were building would really work for shoppers.